NikitaDalla/CODSOFT/README.md

 # Project 1

 ## Project Title : Landing Page
+## Introduction:
-Introduction:I make a landing page for bookstore with name Alphabet .In this project Html and Css is used.
+I make a landing page for bookstore with name Alphabet .In this project Html and Css is used.
 It helps Book lover to search their favourite books.

 # Project 2

 ## Project Title : Portfolio website
+## Introduction:
-1. Introduction:I make my own portfolio website
+I make my own portfolio website
-2. Table of Contents:
+## Table of Contents:
    - About
    - Services
    - Work
    - Resume
    - Contact
-3. Features
+## Features
    - Responsive design
    - Interactive project showcase
    - Contact form